fkie-cad/pcapFS/README.md

 because the parsers for TCP and SSL do not provide the `domain` and `path` properties.
 The HTTP parser on the other hand provides these properties leading to the `server.test` and `image` subdirectories.

+## Showing Metadata Files with `--show-metadata`
+When you pass the option `--show-metadata` to pcapFS, additional files with useful metadata information are created.
+Depending on the protocol, different information is extracted for metadata files:
+- TLS: all certificates of the server-side certificate chain
+- HTTP: headers from requests and responses
+- SMB2: control files containing transferred commands and responses per connection
+- FTP: control files, credential files containing the client's login credentials

 ## Decrypting and Decoding Traffic
 It is possible for pcapFS to decrypt and decode certain protocols on the fly if you provide it with the corresponding key material.
 Right now, we have prototypical support for SSL/TLS and